MariskaH/Hacktivist/README.md

 This implementation ensures that users can only modify their own blog posts, adhering to the Principle of Least Privilege.

-Please note that, while the access control is implemented in this controller, the Principle of Least Privilege should be applied across the entire system.
-This includes other controllers, database access, file permissions, network communications, etc.

 ## Getting Started